Saudi calls on OPEC+ to be flexible as it weighs oil cut extension

 OPEC+, which groups the Organization of the Petroleum Exporting Countries, Russia and others, is considering delaying a plan to boost output by 2 million barrels per day (bpd), or 2% of global demand, in January to support the market.

-“We as a group do not want to give the markets any excuse to react negatively,” Saudi Energy Minister Prince Abdulaziz bin Salman said at the start of a virtual meeting of an OPEC+ panel, the Joint Ministerial Monitoring Committee (JMMC).
+“We as a group do not want to give the markets any excuse to react negatively,” Saudi Energy Minister Prince Abdulaziz bin Salman said at a virtual meeting of an OPEC+ panel, the Joint Ministerial Monitoring Committee (JMMC).

+The JMMC, which can recommend policy to the broader group, made no formal recommendations on Tuesday, three OPEC+ sources said.

+Saudi Arabia, the world’s biggest oil exporter, has indicated it wants a tighter policy in 2021 to draw down inventories still bulging since demand tumbled this year.

+But other big producers, such as Iraq, have failed to deliver fully on promised cuts and have signalled they want some leeway to produce more oil next year.

 “The markets will not be kind to those who do not stick to agreements.
 This is why we must be prepared to act according to the requirements of the market.
-I recently said we must be ready to tweak the terms of our agreement if need be,” he said.
+I recently said we must be ready to tweak the terms of our agreement if need be,” the Saudi minister said.

-The JMMC can recommend policy steps to OPEC+, which agreed record oil cuts earlier this year.

-An option gaining support among OPEC+ nations is to keep the existing output cuts of 7.7 million bpd for a further three to six months, OPEC+ sources said, rather than tapering the cut to 5.7 million bpd in January.

-OPEC+ will have a full meeting on Nov.
+OPEC+, which holds a full ministerial meeting on Nov.
 30 and Dec.
-1 to decide output policy for next year.
+1 to discuss policy, agreed record oil cuts earlier this year as global lockdown measures aimed at preventing the virus from spreading drove down fuel demand.

+Russian Deputy Prime Minister Alexander Novak said Russia would stick to its obligations under the OPEC+ deal and said the market had reached stability thanks to joint efforts.
+He did not say if Moscow was ready to extend existing cuts.

+An option gaining support among OPEC+ nations is to keep the existing cuts of 7.7 million bpd for a further three to six months, OPEC+ sources said, rather than tapering the reduction to 5.7 million bpd in January.

-Oil slipped further below $44 a barrel on Tuesday, although it has found support from hopes for a COVID-19 vaccine and amid expectations in recent days of further action by OPEC+.
+Oil slipped further below $44 a barrel on Tuesday, although hopes for a COVID-19 vaccine and expectations of further action by OPEC+ are lending support.
 [O/R]

-Reporting by Rania El Gamal, Alex Lawler; Editing by Jason Neely and Edmund Blair
+Reporting by Rania El Gamal, Alex Lawler, Ahmad Ghaddar, Vladimir Soldatkin and Olesya Astakhova; Editing by Jason Neely and Edmund Blair

 Our Standards: The Thomson Reuters Trust Principles.